Funeral Home Myths

 - A high-quality casket and vault will preserve remain forever.
 Caskets and vaults that are well made with durable construction and high-tech seals help keep water and dirt out, but they will never stop decomposition entirely.

 - Funeral homes are sad, depressing places.
-While this may have been true in the past, funeral homes have changed a lot.
+While this may have been true in the past, funeral homes in Holland, MI have changed a lot.
 Funerals themselves can be very joyous occasions as loved ones celebrate the deceased’s life.
 In a typical modern funeral, laughter and music coexist with tears and ritual.

 Michigan Cremation & Funeral Care is an experienced, compassionate, and honest Holland, MI funeral home can help with any of your funeral needs.
 You can stop by and visit us or give us a call to learn more about our services, funeral homes in general, and how we can help you in your time of loss.